 Men who have sex with men (MSM) are “disproportionately affected by HIV and other STIs worldwide.
-Rectal douching, which is commonly used by MSM in preparation for anal sex, may increase the risk of HIV and other STIs by injuring the rectal mucosa.
+Rectal douching, commonly used by MSM in preparation for anal sex, may increase the risk of HIV and other STIs by injuring the rectal mucosa.
 Results from individual studies reporting associations between rectal douching and HIV and other STIs among MSM are inconsistent.
 We performed a systematic review and meta-analysis to estimate the association between rectal douching and HIV and other STIs among MSM”.
-“Rectal douching was associated with increased odds of infection with HIV (OR 2.80, 95% CI 2.32 to 3.39), and any STI other than HIV (including hepatitis B virus (HBV), hepatitis C virus (HCV), chlamydia, gonorrhoea, syphilis and human papillomavirus) (OR 2.46, 95% CI 1.95 to 3.11) among MSM.
-For specific STIs, douching was associated with increased odds of viral hepatitis (HBV, HCV) (OR 3.29, 95% CI 2.79 to 3.87), and chlamydia or gonorrhoea (OR 3.25, 95% CI 2.02 to 5.23).
+“Rectal douching was associated with increased odds of infection with HIV (OR 2.80, 95% CI 2.32 to 3.39), and any STI other than HIV (including hepatitis B virus (HBV), hepatitis C virus (HCV), chlamydia, gonorrhea, syphilis, and human papillomavirus) (OR 2.46, 95% CI 1.95 to 3.11) among MSM.
+For specific STIs, douching was associated with increased odds of viral hepatitis (HBV, HCV) (OR 3.29, 95% CI 2.79 to 3.87) and chlamydia or gonorrhea (OR 3.25, 95% CI 2.02 to 5.23).
 These associations remained significant in studies that adjusted for potential confounders.”
 “Rectal douching may put MSM at increased risk for infection with HIV and other STIs.

 - Using the methods listed above, see if you are “clean” enough for the real thing